Judge Overturns SF School Board Decision To Cover Up Controversial Mural

-Judge Anne-Christine Massullo sided with the alumni association of George Washington High School, who sued the SFUSD’s Board of Directors back in 2019 over its decision to cover up the 1936 mural by Victor Arnautoff, titled “Life of Washington.”READ MORE: Video Captures Coast Guard Helicopter Crew Rescuing Woman Near China Beach
+Judge Anne-Christine Massullo sided with the alumni association of George Washington High School, who sued the SFUSD’s Board of Directors back in 2019 over its decision to cover up the 1936 mural by Victor Arnautoff, titled “Life of Washington.”READ MORE: Suspect Arrested In Hit-And-Run Of 88-Year-Old San Francisco Pedestrian

 The massive mural drew controversy for its depictions of native Americans and slaves, and students at the school petitioned the board to remove it.